Battery backup devices have been around for decades now, but relatively few computer owners use them. And based upon my experience, that is a mistake.

 As you can see, running your computer on wall power alone is extremely risky just because of the problems associated with power drops and outages.
 But there is even more to it than that…

-Power surges and lightning strikes can damage or completely destroy your expensive computer equipment, and while a standard surge can protector help somewhat, the surge suppression built in to most battery backup units is far more effective at reducing or eliminating those dangerous surges.
+Power surges and lightning strikes can damage, or completely destroy your expensive computer equipment.
+And while a standard surge protector certainly helps, the surge suppression built into most battery backup units is more effective at reducing or eliminating those dangerous surges.

 What’s more, the better (i.e. more expensive) battery backup units also contain line conditioning circuitry which ensures a steady supply of “clean” voltage at a rock solid 60 HZ.

 Battery backups are rated in both wattage and estimated run time for different types of PCs (laptop or desktop) .

 Note: Battery backup devices also have a “VA” rating, but I recommend choosing one based on the wattage rating since computers and related gadgets are typically rated in watts.

 Since the wattage rating of most battery backup units is around 60% of the VA rating, if you select a battery backup based upon the wattage you won’t really need to be concerned about the VA rating.

 In general, the higher the wattage it can supply to the computer and the longer it will keep it powered up the better, therefore the wattage is the most important attribute to consider.